wp-mbjtechnolabs/smart-paypal-checkout-for-woocommerce/README.txt

 3. Cart Page

 == Changelog ==
+= 1.0.1 =
+* Verification - WooCommerce 4.6.0 compatibility.
 = 1.0.0 =
  * PayPal Checkout (Smart Payment Buttons)
  * Advanced credit and debit card payments ( with 3D Secure for If you are based in Europe, you are subjected to PSD2.
 PayPal recommends this option )

 == Upgrade Notice ==
 After updating, make sure to clear any caching / CDN plugins you may be using.
-Also, go into the plugin\'s gateway settings, review everything, and click Save even if you do not make any changes.
+Also, go into the plugin's gateway settings, review everything, and click Save even if you do not make any changes.